WordPress.com Stats lets you know how many visits your site gets, and what posts and pages are the most popular.

 Jetpack, like many other plugins, uses a function called

 wp_footer() to insert elements like a Stats tracking code to your site’s footer.
 This function has to be added to your theme’s

 </body> tag.
 You can read more about it here.

 If you’ve recently edited that file, you’ll want to make sure the

 If it is there, you’ll want to check for other code you may have added to your theme (like in your sidebar for example) that may break everything that comes after.

 My stats are at zero and I lost all my followers!

 There’s no need to fear, Jetpack is here!
-We can help reconnect you with your missing stats and followers – please visit this page for more information.
+We can help reconnect you to your missing stats and followers — please visit this page for more information.

 Can I transfer my followers from WordPress.com to my new Jetpack site?

 Yes!
-Please see this support document for more details.
+Please see this support document for details.